Collection Development Policy

 These collections provide access to information that is specialized, rare or unique, valuable, or no longer in print nor readily available.
 Many of the items in the special collections are designated as reference and may be used only in the library.
 Special collections are established upon approval of the library administration based on local interest, space, cost, funding and other criteria.
 The Library does not house private collections unless the collection is presented as a gift and it meets all the necessary criteria for inclusion.

 The professional staff will systematically weed worn, dated, or damaged library materials as an integral part of the selection process.
 The process helps maintain the quality of the library collections and is not intended to sanction removal of library materials based upon any controversy surrounding the material.
 Staff, during this process, should consider the selection principles stated in this Policy.
-Weeded materials are disposed of according to the contract the Library and the City have with the Friends of the Omaha Public Library.
+Weeded materials are disposed of according to the contract the Library and the City have with the Friends of the Omaha Public Library and materials may be disposed of through book sales, giveaways or recycling.

 E. RECONSIDERATION OF LIBRARY MATERIALS

 The Library Board recognizes that full information about issues of public concern requires access to information sources that embody, represent, and illustrate those concerns.
 The Board also recognizes the right of individuals to question both materials in the Library or those not selected for the Library.
 Material under question will remain in the active collection until a judicial determination is made.
-A Library Materials Complaint/Recommendation Form must be completed and submitted to the Library Director.
+A “Request for Review of Library Materials” must be completed and submitted to the Library Director (see attached).

 F. RESPONSIBILITY AND AUTHORITY